 By way of background, during the first six years of our journey we carried all that we needed in our backpacks so as to be prepared for just about any kind of climate or activity, from beach to glacier.
 In retrospect, we made some silly decisions in those early days.
-As a result, we schlepped a few bits we never used.
+As a result, we carried a few bits of gear we never used.

 And we figured out how to do all this while on a budget.

 It's true that some trekking clothing technology is especially useful for lightness, wind-resistance, waterproofing and wicking (GoreTex, fleece, Polartec, etc., come to mind).
-However, we suggest focusing on the trekking basics: clothing that is comfortable, breathable, light, easily layered.
+However, we suggest focusing on the hiking gear essentials: clothing that is comfortable, breathable, light, easily layered.

 2. You need to bring EVERYTHING with you.

 For almost every multi-day hike we've undertaken, there's been ample opportunity to rent or buy gear to supplement our regular hiking gear kit.
 For example, it's just not practical for us to carry around bulky sleeping bags in our backpacks when we only need them a tiny fraction of the time during a trip.